Supersonic-Sites/FinelyTunedTechnologies/content/services.md

         cta: Call To Action
         cta_link: free-consultation/
         title: Lighting
-        desc: Within hours witness your existing home lighting transformed into an easy to use and reliable fully automated system.
-Control your lighting and shades via mobile App, voice assistant, motion detection, in home or on the road.
-Experience the scientifically researched wellness benefits of automated Human Centric Lighting.
-Program your personal lighting scenes ie. Good morning, Away, Home, Dining, Movie, Goodnight.
+        desc: Experience the scientifically researched wellness benefits of Human Centric Lighting.
+Within hours, witness your existing home lighting transformed into an easy- to-use fully automated system.
+Control your lighting and shades via a mobile app, voice assistant, motion detection, at home or away.
+Program your personal lighting scenes.
+For example, “Good Morning”, “Away”, “Home”, “Dining”, “Movie” and “Goodnight”.
         aos_select: false
         aos: none
-        img: /img/smart-lighting-hero-3-.jpg
+        img: /img/smart-lighting-service3.jpg
       - img_alt: Security Camera connected to an a smart grid system with finely tuned technologies
         cta: Call To Action
         cta_link: free-consultation/
-        desc: "Feel safe and secure at all times with our automated security system.
+        desc: Feel safe and secure at all times with an automated security system.
+Stay connected with anyone in the house whether at home or away with the integrated two-way audio-video intercom.
+Check on any room with integrated “Live View” video to keep an eye on what matters most.
-          Stay connected with anyone in the house whether at home or away through two-way talk.
-Check on any room through Live View video to keep an eye on what matters most.
-Converse clearly and safely with people at the front door without opening the door. "
+          Converse clearly and safely with people at the front door without opening the door.
         aos: none
         title: Smart Security System
         img: /img/home_security_automation.jpg